syncfusion/blazor-docs/src/gantt/gantt-chart/sorting.md

 }
 ```

-## Sorting column dynamically
+## Sorting Column dynamically

-Columns in the Gantt Chart component can be sorted dynamically using the `SortColumn` method.
-The following code example demonstrates how to invoke the `SortColumn` method by clicking the custom button.
+Columns in the Gantt Chart component can be sorted dynamically using the `SortByColumn` method.
+The following code example demonstrates how to invoke the `SortByColumn` method by clicking the custom button.

 ```csharp
 @using Syncfusion.Blazor.Gantt